shashanka-shekhar/Big-Mart-Sales/README.md

 Languages and libraries:

-This project uses python3, sklearn, numpy, pandas, xgboost in jupyter notebook.
+This project uses python3, sklearn, numpy, pandas, xgboost in jupyter notebook(Anaconda Distribution).

 Models used: